HaraldHanssen/signal-effect/README.md

 ## TODOs
 - [ ] Automatic dependency discovery for deriveds and effects.
+Just provide the callback and the rest is figured out.
-- [ ] Scoped execution handling.
+- [ ] Scoped execution handlers.
 - [ ] Scoped create and drop.
 Track creation of primitives and drop them together.
 - [ ] Allow internal modification of objects and arrays without set.
 Avoids the need to reconstruct the entire object/array.
 - [x] Explicit removal of effects and deriveds (drop).
 Useful in Immediate/Delayed execution.